amogh7joshi/engagement-detection/README.md

 They are still in progress, but the general usage is as follows: Train the model from the `trainmodel.py` file, and test the model using the `testmodel.py` file.

+For information on the neural network models being used, see the `Neural Network Information` section below.

 **NOTE:** Before using anything in this repsitory, please visit the `data` directory and read the instructions there on downloading any necessary files and the location of saved files.